-The Yuneec Typhoon H Plus is a professional level drone, with a unique design setting it apart from other pro-level drones.
+The Yuneec Typhoon H Plus is a professional level drone, with a unique design that sets it apart from other pro-level camera drones.
 The Yuneec Typhoon H Plus was launched as an upgrade to the Typhoon H as their ‘most powerful consumer product’ yet.

 We will look at the Yuneec Typhoon H Plus as not only an option to other pro-level drones, but also it is a worthy step up from the original Typhoon H.

 Yuneec has stuck to what works with the Typhoon H Plus, keeping more or less the same template as the previous model.
 The Typhoon H Plus is slightly longer than the previous model at 520mm rather than 480mm and being lighter in weight at 1905g than the previous model’s 2205g.

 There’s still the distinctive six-rotor setup and clever landing gear which makes this model stand out from the rest, along with the substantial camera hanging underneath the drone as opposed to a front-mounted camera on many other models.

 The Typhoon H Plus isn’t exactly a fold-up-and-stick-in-your-pocket size, but the rotor arms fold down to at least reduce the drone’s storage space.
 The propellers have a quick locking facility for quick and easy dismantling and now have a more efficient pitch to provide more lift.

 The whole unit still feels quite large, but this is not so much of a deficit considering it will be used with most professional applications.
 The slight improvements to the design have made for better noise performance (78 decibels (DB) now compared to the old, but 81 DB) and flight.